bluescan/bip39tools/README.md

 # bip39tools
 There are currently 4 tools in this mini-suite, as well as a clean implementation of BIP-0039.
+* Bip39 and Bip39::Dictionary namespaces contain the core API.
 * dice2bip39: Generate a valid BIP-39 mnemonic using dice.
 * finalwordsbip39: Generate the list of final valid words if you already have the previous words.
 * unittestsbip39: Units tests for the Bip39, dictionary, and SHA-256 APIs.
 * validatebip39: Validate an existing mnemonic seed phrase to make sure the checksum is correct.

 ## Introduction
+This C++ software is for generating and decomposing valid BIP-39 mnemonics of 12, 15, 18, 21 or 24 words.
+All currently listed languages are supported.

+* dice2bip39
-This C++ software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
+In cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
 This tool uses physical dice for the source of randomness.
 Generation of 12, 15, 18, 21, and 24 word mnemonics has been tested against https://iancoleman.io/bip39/.
-A self-test option checks a number of vectors for both SHA-256 and BIP39.
 There are 3 different methods of processing dice rolls, all of which are secure and easy to understand.
 The third method allows a loaded die to be used, but it takes many more rolls to eliminate the bias.

+* finalwordsbip39
+This tool generate the list of _all_ possible final valid words if you already have the previous words of a seed phrase.
+For example, perhaps you have a 12-word mnemonic and want to extend it to 24 words.
+Simply generate 11 more words, enter the 23 words into finalwordsbip39, and it will give you all candidates for the 24th word.
+In order to choose a random candidate, this tool also allows you to flip a coin a few times to choose a single final word.

+* unittestsbip39
+Units tests of the Bip39, the Dictionary, and the SHA-256 implementation.
+Well-known test vectors are used for both SHA-256 and BIP39 verification.

+* validatebip39
+Enter a seed phrase of 12, 15, 18, 21, or 24 words and this will tell you if it is valid or not.
+Valid means it checks if the encoded checksum accurately matches the hash of the entropy.

-## Entropy Generation
+## Dice2Bip39 Entropy Generation
 Depending of the number and type of dice you have, different methods of generating random bits are available.
 12 words gets you 128 bits of entropy, 15 words -> 160 bits, 18 words -> 192 bits, 21 words -> 224 bits, and 24 words -> 256 bits of entropy.